#71

 DisclosureI have previously worked with Atelier DURDAN on a small creative project to produce product images.
 This review was written independent of that project and the opinions expressed are my own.

-ewk, 1700Z shadow, Fedsbackhand and 4 others like this post
+1700Z shadow, johnnylighton, Time Bandit and 5 others like this post

 #80